-Following approval from the DfE, the members of the steering group became the school’s first Trustees and are now working alongside a number of talented new recruits to offer a range of skills and experience to the school.
+Following approval from the DfE, the members of the steering group became the school’s first Governors and are now working alongside a number of talented new recruits to offer a range of skills and experience to the school.

 Sally is a former fast-track teacher and has worked in a number of secondary schools in the area.
 She has designed and implemented curriculum plans in her subject area from Key Stage 3 to A level and IB, as well as running extra-curricular activities in music.
 More recently she has gained deep and direct experience of implementing programmes of speech and language therapy, sensory integration therapy and physiotherapy.
 Sally has served as Chair of a local school’s Parent and Friends’ Association, leading a large committee of volunteers in significant fund-raising activities.
 Sally’s in-depth knowledge of the complex educational requirements of the SLCN child and the local availability of appropriate aspirational educational opportunities, led her to initiate and steer the Grove House School project.
 She now brings this wealth of experience and commitment to the school’s Local Academy Committee and the SEAX Board of Trustees.

 Melanie is a Chartered Accountant (ACA) with the Institute of Chartered Accountants for England and Wales (ICAEW).
 In her 18 years’ experience as a chartered accountant Melanie has investigated many financial disputes and financial regulatory and compliance failures.
 For PriceWaterHouseCoopers she has researched and written a technical manual on Forensic Accounting.
 This has built on her work as Director in Forensic Services, leading large teams and working with external regulatory bodies to investigate and resolve complex global financial disputes.
 This work has given her insight into the importance of setting robust governance structures and having effective compliance and financial controls.
 Additionally, as a Director at PwC she gained extensive senior leadership experience and as a result has significant experience appraising, mentoring and interviewing staff, along with dealing with disciplinary and pay related issues.
 Melanie has brought these attributes into the educational sector through her work as Vice Chair and trustee of a local school’s PFA for which she has been responsible for producing accounts for submission to the charities commission.
 She has applied these skills to Grove House through her work developing the budget and financial procedures for the school.
-Going forward, she will Chair the Resources Committee.

-Vice Chair, Chair of the Strategic Teaching & Learning Committee and member of the Pay and Headteacher’s Appraisal Committee
+Vice Chair, Chair of the Teaching & Learning Committee and member of the Pay and Headteacher’s Appraisal Committee

-Andrea brings 19 years’ experience of working in the education sector to the Board of Trustees along with more recent work with Speech and Language Therapists, Occupational and Physiotherapists.
+Andrea brings 19 years’ experience of working in the education sector to the Board of Governors along with more recent work with Speech and Language Therapists, Occupational and Physiotherapists.
 She is primary trained but has worked more extensively in the Further and Higher Education sectors which means she is very aware of transition opportunities and requirements for pupils.
 As a member of the Faculty Senior Management with responsibility for a large Subject Area, she was responsible for all aspects of staff recruitment and performance management, budgeting and resource development.
 She particularly enjoyed a cross-Faculty role as Chair of the Quality Committee, which gave her responsibility for ensuring that academic standards were scrutinised and teaching quality maintained.
 As part of that role, Andrea worked with colleagues to ensure that all students had equality of access to the curriculum and supported teams of staff in the development of teaching materials as well as new courses.

 Tim has worked as a solicitor since his gaining admittance to the Supreme Court of Judicature in October 1987.
 He has worked for a number of City of London law firms, including Clifford Chance.
 His areas of expertise cover commercial property development, construction and engineering contracts and he has advised property companies, banks and more recently, charities on a range of legal issues relating to the design and construction process.
 In his professional life, he has been a partner at a City of London law firm with a number of managerial tasks including recruitment, monitoring of assistant and trainee solicitors, financial management and marketing.
 Tim has already brought his wealth of experience into the education sector as a member of a Governing Body at a local primary school.
 In this role he provided guidance and advice on school building developments, chaired the Admissions Committee and played an active part in ensuring that the school’s SEN children were very well-supported.
-He now brings his expertise to the Board of Trustees.
+He now brings his expertise to the Board of the Local Academy Committee.

 Tamsin is an ACA qualified accountant and has worked at Deloitte until 2004.
 Her experience is within the Financial Management sector where she implemented IT solutions for clients, analysing complex data and advising on budgeting solutions.
 Tamsin became a Governor at a local school in 2009 and served until 2013.
 During her appointment she worked extensively on the Finance, Pupil Welfare and the Personnel committees.
 Consequently she has in-depth knowledge of school finances, strategic planning, staff recruitment and personnel issues.
 Tamsin has worked with the Headteacher to develop the plans for the use of ICT at Grove House School and has been heavily involved with the process of procuring its ICT equipment.
 In addition to her role as Governor, Tamsin now works as the school’s Finance Manager.

-Member of the Strategic Teaching & Learning Committee
+Member of the Teaching & Learning Committee

 Victoria holds the positions of Associate Dean for taught Postgraduate Studies and Internationalisation in the School of Health Sciences, and Professor in the Enhancement of Child and Adolescent Language and Learning in the Division of Language and Communication Science at City University London.